D-Marc1/vue-magnifier/README.md

 # vue-magnifier

 This is a Vue 3 adpatation of [react-magnifier](https://github.com/samuelmeuli/react-magnifier), which is the original version.
-Someone else made a Svelte version called [svelte-magnifier](https://github.com/supercoww/svelte-magnifier) as well.
+Someone else made a Svelte version, called [svelte-magnifier](https://github.com/supercoww/svelte-magnifier), as well.

 **Vue image zoom component**